SograMemon/CS-PrepGuide/README.md

 # CS-PrepGuide

-We aim to create a platform that provides information about the different disciplines in Computer Science and the jobs or positions available within each discipline in a particular company in which they want to get placed.
-This valuable information in the form of guide provided in our app will help users to make and plan their career path.
+In this project we have implemented an app that provides users with a platform where they can explore the different jobs available in the field of Computer Science.
+For each job listed on this application the required skills and the job preparation guides are posted.
+Our app also allows user to filter jobs based on variables such as: office location, company, stream of computer science etc. This valuable information in the form of job preparation guides can help users plan their career path.
 Once the users have made this decision the users can browse through job preparation guides that help the user achieve the skills they require to qualify for the best jobs at companies ranging from the top companies to smaller passionate companies.
 This will be useful to fresh Computer Science graduates as well as professionals considering a career change to join the booming IT industries.
 Key features included are: login/logout using social media, fingerprint login, filtering of the jobs, setting up the user skill profile, posts and comments.
+For a more detailed description of this application please see the screen shots section of this document.

 #### Team Members
  - Faraaz Nizar Dhuka  (B00784039)